f5devcentral/f5-agility-labs-waf/docs/class3/module3 - tc/lab1/lab1.rst

-Threat Campaigns are only available with Advanced WAF and are context based very high accuracy signatures.
+Threat Campaigns are only available with Advanced WAF and are context based, very high accuracy signatures.
 Threat Campaign signatures are subscription based and sourced from a variety of threat intel sources based on real world campaigns to attack and/or take over resources.

 Configure the Virtual Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~